 (pictured above: “The Last Days of Infancy” by Cecilia Beaux, 1885)

-Scientist Simon LeVay, who has spent most of his career trying to locate a “gay” genetic determinate for homosexuality, in his books “Gay, Straight, and the Reason Why: The Science of Sexual Orientation,” wrote: “gay men do indeed describe their relationships with their mothers as closer, and their relationships with their fathers as more distant and hostile, as compared with how straight men describe these relationships.”
-Borrowing from the theories of American psychiatrist and gay activist Richard Isay, LeVay thinks it’s possible that some pre-homosexuals boys exhibit certain traits which fathers dislike, but mothers like.
+Scientist Simon LeVay, who has spent most of his career trying to locate a “gay” genetic determinate for homosexuality, in his book “Gay, Straight, and the Reason Why: The Science of Sexual Orientation,” wrote: “gay men do indeed describe their relationships with their mothers as closer, and their relationships with their fathers as more distant and hostile, as compared with how straight men describe these relationships.”
+Borrowing from the theories of American psychiatrist and gay activist Richard Isay, LeVay thinks it’s possible that some pre-homosexual boys exhibit certain traits which fathers dislike, but mothers like.
 As a consequence, some mothers “become unusually protective of a son whom they see being exposed to teasing or hostility from the father or from other children.”*

 In my own life as a “gay” man, the scenario which I repeatedly witnessed was the son of feuding or divorced parents whereby the boy becomes confidant and “girlfriend” to the bitter and or suffering mother.
 When most of my friends in San Francisco, who seemed to come from everywhere else except California, expected a visiting guest from back home – it was always a mother, sister, aunt, or female cousin; never a father.
 Tragically, when I did see a dad or the two parents together – it was at their son’s funeral.
 Occasionally, I would tag along as they toured the famous sites of the City; and then ended the week with an incredibly tedious day-long shopping excursion to nearly every boutique in Union Square.
 During the final hours of one such visit, a friend invited me to dinner with him and his mother; I sat completely silent and shocked as he described to his mom a list of peculiar sexual difficulties he was having with a current boyfriend.